• Skip to primary navigation

 Notes

-• If you have kiddos who are small but want to help, let them press in the dough instead of rolling it out, just be sure to chill the filled tart pan for at least 2 hours before filling it and baking it.
+If you have kids who are small but want to help, let them press in the dough instead of rolling it out, just be sure to chill the filled tart pan for at least 2 hours before filling it and baking it.

-• Do not be tempted to add more than the amount of jam called for.
-You can add less and it will still taste great, but adding much more can result in the jam bubbling up and out of the tart like lava (believe me, I've done it).
+Do not be tempted to add more than the amount of jam called for.
+You can add less, and it will still taste great, but adding more can result in the jam bubbling up and out of the tart like lava (believe me, I've done it).

-• Don't be tempted to skip using the lemon zest in the pasta frolla.
-This is part of what gives crostata its authentic Italian taste (it's so good).
+For authentic Italian crostata taste, don't be tempted to skip using the lemon zest in the pasta frolla.
+This is part of what gives crostata its authentic flavor (it's so good).
 The dough is delicious without the zest, but it won't be a real Italian crostata without it.

-• Don't be afraid to use extra flour on the work surface and the rolling pin as needed to help keep the pastry from sticking as you roll.
+Don't be afraid to use extra flour on the work surface and the rolling pin as needed to help keep the pastry from sticking to the rolling pin or countertop as you roll.

 • Prep Time: 20 minutes